sensu/sensu-docs/content/sensu-go/6.1/operations/maintain-sensu/troubleshoot.md

     parent: maintain-sensu
 ---

+## A word about etcd and disk latency

+**TL;DR:** etcd is very sensitive to disk and CPU latency.
+When latency thresholds are regularly exceeded, failures will cascade.
+Mount fast storage at /var/lib/sensu/sensu-backend.
+Review [etcd tuning documentation][14].
+Use the commmercial Postgres datastore to reduce dependency on etcd.

+At the default "warn" log level, you may see messages like these from your Sensu backend:

+{{< code json >}}
+{"component":"etcd","level":"warning","msg":"read-only range request \"key:\\\"/sensu.io/handlers/default/keepalive\\\" limit:1 \" with result \"range_response_count:0 size:6\" took too long (169.767546ms) to execute","pkg":"etcdserver","time":"..."}
+{{< /code >}}

+The above message indicates that a database query ("read-only range request") exceeded a 100 millisecond threshold hard-coded into etcd.
+Messages like these are helpful in so far as they can alert us to a trend, but occasional warnings of this nature aren't necessarily indicative of a problem.

+However, a trend of increasingly long-running database transactions will eventually lead to decreased reliability.
+You may experience symptoms of these conditions as inconsistent behavior around check execution or updates to configuration fail to be applied as expected.

+As the etcd project's [tuning documentation][14] states, etcd is "very sensitive to disk latencies.
+Since etcd must persist proposals to its log, disk activity from other processes may cause long fsync latencies. [...] etcd may miss heartbeats, causing request timeouts and temporary leader loss."

+When Sensu's etcd component doesn't recieve sufficient CPU cycles, or when it's file system can't sustain a sufficient number of IOPS, transactions will begin to timeout, leading to cascading failures:

+A message like this one indicates that syncing the etcd database to disk exceeded another threshold:

+{{< code json >}}
+{"component":"etcd","level":"warning","msg":"sync duration of 1.031759056s, expected less than 1s","pkg":"wal","time":"..."}
+{{< /code >}}

+These subsequent "retrying of unary invoker failed" messages are indicative of failing requests to etcd:

+{{< code json >}}
+{"level":"warn","ts":"...","caller":"clientv3/retry_interceptor.go:62","msg":"retrying of unary invoker failed","target":"endpoint://client-6f6bfc7e-cf31-4498-a564-78d6b7b3a44e/localhost:2379","attempt":0,"error":"rpc error: code = Canceled desc = context canceled"}
+message repeated 5 times
+{{< /code >}}

+In many cases the backend service detects and attempts to recover from errors like these, so you may see a message like this one:

+{{< code json >}}
+{"component":"backend","error":"error from keepalived: internal error: etcdserver: request timed out","level":"error","msg":"backend stopped working and is restarting","time":"..."}
+{{< /code >}}

+In some scenarios this may result in a crash loop that is difficult to recover from.
+You may observe that the Sensu backend process continues running, but is not listening for connections on the agent websocket, API or web UI ports.
+The backend will stop listening on those ports when the etcd database is unavailable.

+To maximize Sensu Go performance, we recommend that you:
+ * Follow [documented etcd tuning practices][14] to maximize performance
+ * [Benchmark your etcd storage volumes][15] to establish baseline expectations
+ * Scale event storage using Postgres to reduce the volume of etcd read and write transactions.

 ## Service logging

 Logs produced by Sensu services (sensu-backend and sensu-agent) are often the best place to start when troubleshooting a variety of issues.